Steel Axes for Stone –Age Australians

 To the north were other bush tribes extending on along the coast to the distant Archer River

-Presbyterian mission with which the Yir Yoront had no contact.
-Westward was the shallow Gulf
+Presbyterian mission with which the Yir Yoront had

 of Carpentaria on which the natives saw only a mission lugger making its infrequent dry season

 trips to the Mitchell River.
-In this protected environment for over a generation the Yir Yoront
+In this protected environment for over a generation the Yir

 were able to recuperate from shocks received at the hands of civilised society.
-During the 1930s
+During the 1930 ’s

-threeyear care of their dead, and their totemic ceremonies continued, apparently uninhibited by
+their totemic ceremonies continued, apparently uninhibited by

 western influence.
 In 1931 they killed a European who wandered into their territory from the